-In case you have not heard, Congress passed and President Trump signed into law the Coronavirus Aid, Relief, and Economic Security (CARES) Act on March 27, 2020.
-The CARES Act is the largest economic bill in U.S. history, and it provides much-needed relief for small businesses nationwide that are having difficulty covering their payroll and operating expenses because of the COVID-19 pandemic.
+Congress passed, and President Trump signed the Coronavirus Aid, Relief, and Economic Security (CARES) Act on March 27, 2020.
+The CARES Act is the largest economic bill in U.S. history.
+It provides relief for small businesses nationwide that have difficulty covering their payroll and operating expenses because of the COVID-19 pandemic.

-Balboa Capital broke down the CARES Act to provide you with a summary of how it can help your small business during these challenging times.
+Balboa Capital broke down the CARES Act to summarize how it can help your small business during these challenging times.
 This information is subject to change without notice, so please visit the SBA website for the latest updates.
-In addition, Balboa Capital encourages you to contact your accountant or business attorney if you have any further questions about the CARES Act, as every company’s situation is unique.

 Payroll tax delay.

 The CARES Act enables you to delay paying your company’s portion of payroll taxes on wages beginning on March 27, 2020, and ending on December 31, 2020.
 The deferred amount needs to be paid in two installments: 50% is due on or before December 31, 2021, and the remaining 50% is due on or before December 31, 2022.
 Deferral is not available if you take an SBA paycheck protection loan.

 Job retention is critical to your business and the nation’s economy.
 The SBA paycheck protection program puts millions of American jobs first by allocating $349 billion for job retention.
 In addition, the program provides certain qualified small businesses with zero-fee loans of up to $10 million to cover payroll and other daily operating expenses.